Monitoring Your Sleep: Home Sleep Study

 During a sleep study, sensors attached to your body measure your breathing, oxygen level, and other body functions.
 You will be shown how to attach the sensors to your body.
 You may also have help from a technician.
 At bedtime you plug the sensors into a small computer and turn it on.
 In the morning, you will remove the sensors and return the computer so the results can be studied.

 You'll be given instructions for how to set up the sensors and the computer.
 Doing so will be simple.
 For best results:

 The results of your sleep study need to be scored and interpreted.
-Once this is done, your doctor will discuss the findings with you.
+Once this is done, your healthcare provider will discuss the findings with you.
 The sleep study results will show whether you have apnea.
+This is when your breathing stops temporarily many times during the night, awakening you briefly.
 It can also tell how severe the apnea is.
-The findings help your doctor know which treatment or treatments may be the right ones for you.
+The findings help your healthcare provider know which treatment or treatments may be the right ones for you.